-The colonial mindset and its inherent concepts, including race and otherness are still present today and reach into my paintings and sculptural work.
-By superimposing symbols, memories, reinventions, representations and artifacts of other eras and peoples onto contemporary ones and vice versa, I am often staging objects like props on a set.
-One of the most important investigations in my practice is stepping back (and out) of the US to understand and critique inscriptions that have been placed on myself and others.
+Recently my figures have been trying to figure out where they are and how they relate to one another.
+In time, I would like for them to show how to bridge divides and to highlight the good of humanity.
+The colonial mindset and its inherent concepts, including race and otherness, are ever present today and reach into my work.
+By superimposing symbols, memories, reinventions, representations and artifacts of other eras and peoples onto contemporary ones and vice versa, I am often staging people and objects like props on a set.

 I question what is permissible to paint.
 This has become a challenging question when applied to our post-colonial world.
 There are no carefully balanced compositions, no coherent narratives in my fragmented and disrupted universe.
 I paint glimpses of cruelty and tenderness, whimsical commentaries, impotent acts, useless rituals, theatrics and fire.